mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    1. The approver selects the action to “Approve/Reject” the invoice in the Approval Process area
    2. The system displays the approval process page
    3. The approver rejects the invoice
-   4. The system changes the Invoice status to “Rejected”
+   4. The system changes the Invoice status to “Rejected” (action set in the approval process)
    5. The system refreshes the Invoice details page
    6. The system displays the “Reopen” button
    7. End of flow